mikeroyal/Steam-Deck-Guide/README.md

 [DOSBox Staging](https://github.com/dosbox-staging/dosbox-staging) is a full x86 CPU emulator (independent of host architecture), capable of running DOS programs that require real or protected mode.[DOSBox Staging Flatpak](https://flathub.org/apps/details/io.github.dosbox-staging)

 [Flycast](https://github.com/flyinghead/flycast) is a multi-platform Sega Dreamcast, Naomi and Atomiswave emulator derived from reicast.
+[Flycast Flatpak](https://flathub.org/apps/details/org.flycast.Flycast)

 [PCSX2](https://pcsx2.net/) is a Playstation 2 'emulator', a free program that tries to replicate the Playstation 2 console to enable you to play PS2 games on your PC.
 [PCSX2 Flatpak](https://flathub.org/apps/details/net.pcsx2.PCSX2)